apache/incubator-spot/spot-setup/README.md

 The main script in the repository is **hdfs_setup.sh** which is responsible of loading environment variables, creating folders in Hadoop for the different use cases (flow, DNS or Proxy), create the Impala database, and finally execute Impala query scripts that creates Impala tables needed to access netflow, dns and proxy data.

+Options:
+--no-sudo     will execute commands as the existing user while setting `HADOOP_USER_NAME=hdfs` -c            specify a custom location for the spot.conf, defaults to /etc/spot.conf

 ## Environment Variables

 **spot.conf** is the file storing the variables needed during the installation process including node assignment, User interface, Machine Learning and Ingest gateway nodes.